uwumborja/AdvancedStorage/README.md

 I did not face much challenges except for when I wanted to modify  the addperson function.

-but with the discussions with other developers and instructors it was made easy.
+but with the discussions with other developers and instructors it was made easy and  some YouTube videos as well I also prompted AI for some ideas.